DebarghaG/forte-api/README.md

 You may modify the code to use your own encoder if you wish.
 This may be a CNN or a ViT.
 Anything you want.

+### Acknowledgements
+National Science Foundation (NSF) funded AI institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE) (OAC 2112606)